fractaldotbox/ddevkit/README.md

 ### When to use
+- You look for working, generic components with minimum dependencies to further customize
-- If you want support, maximium compatability latest feature, go for official sdks that are well maintained.
+- If you want support and maximium compatability with latest features, go for official sdks that are well maintained.
-- works when components are generic
-- To maintain highly customized components, this library in a sense helped to ensure no extra dependency are created but only generic components, but it does not encapsulate related application logic.

 ## Installation